celery/celery/docs/userguide/workers.rst

 This is useful if you have memory leaks you have no control over for example from closed source C extensions.

-The option can be set using the workers :option:`--maxmemperchild` argument or using the :setting:`worker_max_memory_per_child` setting.
+The option can be set using the workers :option:`--maxmemperchild <celery worker --maxmemperchild>` argument or using the :setting:`worker_max_memory_per_child` setting.

 .. _worker-autoscaling: